-An important property of the circulatory system \eqref{eq4}, which cannot be seen in non-integrable Hamiltonian systems, is that there are regions in the phase space of system \eqref{eq4} such that \textit{all} invariant tori are not destroyed when we add a perturbation to the system.
+An important property of the circulatory system \eqref{eq5}, which cannot be seen in non-integrable Hamiltonian systems, is that there are regions in the phase space of system \eqref{eq5} such that \textit{all} invariant tori are not destroyed when we add a perturbation to the system.
 For Hamiltonian systems it is typical that resonant tori are destroyed by perturbations.
 Since resonant tori are dense in the phase space, we can usually conclude that the system becomes non-integrable.

-At the same time, the co-existence of the regular and the chaotic behavior of solutions is typical for Hamiltonian systems (see, for instance, \cite{arnold2007mathematical,kozlov2012symmetries}).
-Nevertheless, we have shown that chaotic trajectories in circulatory systems (the Ziegler pendulum for $k_2 = 0$) may appear in a different manner comparing to Hamiltonian systems.
-The existence of chaotic regions in analytic Hamiltonian systems means that the system is not integrable, yet the existence of \textit{local} set of independent first integrals is still possible if we have irregular behavior of solutions in a circulatory system.
+At the same time, the coexistence of the regular and the chaotic behavior of solutions is typical for Hamiltonian systems (see, for instance, \cite{arnold2007mathematical,kozlov2012symmetries}).
+Nevertheless, we have shown that trajectories with irregular behavior in circulatory systems (the Ziegler pendulum for $k_2 = 0$) may appear in a different manner comparing to Hamiltonian systems.
+The existence of chaotic regions in analytic Hamiltonian systems means that the system is not integrable, but the existence of a \textit{local} set of independent first integrals is still possible if we have less regular behavior of solutions in a circulatory system.